 What kind of gauges do I need for 7-string guitar?

 There are different kinds of gauges used in 7-string guitars.
 The thinner the string, the weaker it is.
 Different kinds of gauges are used to determine the strength of the strings.
 Most guitar strings are 0.0033 (01) to 0.003 (03).

 The different types of gauges for 7-string guitars are 0.0033 (01), 0.0035 (02), 0.0037 (03), 0.004 (04), 0.0045 (05), and 0.005 (06).

 How do I know which gauge is best for me?

-One of the greatest methods to determine your optimal string gauge is to do some research on the string gauges that your favourite guitarists or other performers of the same musical style use.
+One of the greatest methods to determine your optimal string gauge is to do some research on the string gauges that your favorite guitarists or other performers of the same musical style use.
 Now is the time to start experimenting.
-Each guitarist naturally favours the tone and feel of certain guitar strings.
+Each guitarist naturally favors the tone and feel of certain guitar strings.